-ВМР Measurable Goal Theme or Message Target Audience Estimated Audience Reached Summary of Planned Activities Proposed Schedule & Responsible Party 1) Distribute educational information through articles and illustrative photographs. a.
-Each township will publish one theme-specific educational article in a township newsletter and / or website each year.
-Township stormwater contact may choose theme to fit with township's greatest need as long as five are covered during permit period.
-Township residents 49,053 (50% of) households in townships annually i.
+BMP Measurable Goal Themes Target Audience Estimated Audience Reached Summary of Planned Activities Proposed Schedule & Responsible Party TMDL a.
+Townships with a newsletter will publish one theme-specific educational article in a township newsletter_each year.
+Township stormwater contact may choose theme to fit with township's greatest need as long as five are covered during permit period. all 44,558 (50% of) households in townships annually i.
 Each township will publish a stormwater education news article to be disseminated to all township residents once per year through newsletter, or web site if no newsletter. ii.
 Townships will post the article on their township web site if available. iii.
 In the one township with neither newsletter nor website, other avenues will be considered.
-Annually Township Designated Staff FSWCD, Communications Specialist b.
-Most townships with a web presence will have a page or document on their web site on the impacts of stormwater discharges on water bodies and the steps the public can take to reduce pollutants in stormwater runoff.
-All restaura 3,750 residents (15 out of 18 townships and the Village of Lockbourne have websites) annually i.
+Annually Township Designated Staff FSWCD Communications Specialist 1) Educational Information and Outreach to Township Residents b.
+Townships with a web presence will have a page or document on their web site on the impacts of stormwater discharges on water bodies and the steps the public can take to reduce pollutants in stormwater runoff. all Township residents 2,673 residents (3% of township residents) (17 out of 18 townships and the Village of Lockbourne have websites) annually i.
 Website development and maintenance is an educational tool used by townships. ii.
 FSWCD has stormwater impacts pages.
 Some townships have stormwater impacts pages already. iii.
 Stormwater information will be made available on all partner websites.
 This activity will be documented and retained for annual reporting.
-Annually Township Designated Staff FSWCD, Communications Specialist c.
-General interest quarterly conservation newsletter, Frankly Speaking , distributed to over 4,000 interested Franklin County residents, and to special populations including developers, consultants, and contractors.
-Franklin County Residents 981 (2% of) residents annually i.
-Frankly Speaking will continue to be distributed to all individuals expressing an interest in receiving conservation updates.
-Semi Quarterly FSWCD, Communications Specialist
+Annually Township Designated Staff FSWCD Communications Specialist Bacteria, nutrients, sediment c.
+Stormwater Program outreach to township residents and employees. all < 1% of residents i.
+Develop stormwater educational information for brochures and websites. ii.
+Distribute and promote information at community events, meetings, and/or at the township office.
+Annually Township Designated Staff FSWCD Communications Specialist FCPH Staff